Tïjonïk 21 (Unit 21) Mattzaqik! (Don’t fall!): Negative Imperatives (Vetatives)

 ch’aw(ik) (vit) to talk

-b’insaj (vtr) to walk something; to make something walk (as in walking a dog)
+b’insaj (vtr) to walk something; to make something walk (as in walking a dog); to drive a vehicle

 mub’a (vtr) to soak